NERSC Resource Usage Policies¶

 - An interactive QOS is available on Perlmutter for compute- and memory-intensive interactive work.

-- If you need to do a large number of data transfers use the dedicated xfer queue.
+- If you need to do a large number of data transfers use the dedicated xfer QOS.

 Tip